An Orbital House of Cards: Frequent Satellite Close Conjunctions: Introduction

 \section{Introduction}

 The long-term sustainable use of satellites in Earth orbit requires an ongoing effort by all operators to limit the negative impacts of their actions.
 With this, there has long been a recognized need for identifying environmental targets and metrics.
-One example is the so-called 25-year rule (now being reduced to five years by some regulators), which sets an upper limit to the desired post-mission orbital lifetime of low Earth orbit (LEO) satellites in an effort to avoid producing debris from collisions \cite{IADC2025,ESA2023}.
-A related example is the post-mission disposal (PMD) success rate, a measure of removing objects from orbit after their mission ends (see discussions regarding target PMD success rates in e.g. \cite{IADC2021})\footnote{Note that there are several definitions of PMD rates, applied in difference contexts.}.
+One example is the so-called 25-year rule (now being reduced to five years by some regulators), which sets an upper limit to the desired post-mission orbital lifetime of low Earth orbit (LEO) satellites in an effort to avoid producing debris from collisions \snotes{and to help free up orbital space after a mission ends} \cite{IADC2025,ESA2023}.
+A related example is the post-mission disposal (PMD) success rate, a measure of removing objects from orbit after their mission ends (see discussions regarding target PMD success rates in e.g. \cite{IADC2021})\footnote{Note that there are several definitions of PMD rates, applied in different contexts.}.
 This metric is often used to help parametrize long-term evolution models of Earth's satellite environment.
 The level of adherence by operators to PMD targets can strongly influence orbital debris evolution \citep{LIOU2005, Letizia2019}.

 A more wide-reaching way to measure environmental stress on orbit is to identify an orbital carrying capacity, which broadly seeks to answer the question of how many things can be safely placed in orbit.
-The problem is that carrying capacity is not an inherently well-defined metric because it may depend on tolerances for damage, how the satellites are maintained, and the types of objects in orbit.
+The problem is that \snotes{we view }carrying capacity \snotes{as }not \snotes{being }an inherently well-defined metric because it may depend on tolerances for damage, how the satellites are maintained, and the types of objects in orbit.
 An example of a proposed measure for carrying capacity is the $\chi$ metric (or ``$\chi$-capacity") \cite{DAmbrosio2024}, which is a ratio of the number of satellites in orbit at equilibrium (accounting for collisions) to the ideal (non-collisional) number.
 Another that calculates the maximal satellite population associated with a stable equilibrium debris population is the instantaneous Kessler capacity (IKC) \citep{Parker2025}.
 Others have been proposed, and we do not attempt to summarize them all.

 Key environmental indicators (KEIs) offer a complementary approach by using metrics that are clearly defined and do not depend on specific use cases.
 Instead, they indicate the current orbital conditions and characterize stress (e.g., levels of orbital degradation and fragility) rather than capacity.
 Moreover, KEIs offer valuable tools for creating effective policies to address complex issues, such as the Sustainable Development Goal indicators \cite{SDG}.
 The measured PMD rate is an example of a KEI.
 Tracking how many satellites are visible above the horizon, averaged across the Earth as proposed by \cite{Lawrence2023} is a metric that might be interpreted as a KEI using our language.
 A symbiotic approach to this KEI framework is the concept of orbital ``health" indicators, proposed in \cite{Hugh2025}, which also includes the raw counts of artificial objects in space as a proposed indicator.